Do Not Budge From Your PostSeptember 25, 2018

 MY CONFESSION FOR TODAY

 I confess that God strengthens me with His might to be faithful, steadfast, and persevering.
 When times are good or when times are tough, I am consistently constant.
 I stay put, no matter what.
 I will not be moved in my committed stance.
 The grace of God is teaching me how not to be provoked or lured to move away from my post.
 I keep my focus fastened on Jesus, and my roots grow down deep into Him.
 His stability keeps me grounded and enables me to be faithful to the call and to the place where God has planted me.

 I declare this by faith in Jesus’ name!

 - Where has God called you that requires you to have inner fortitude to “stay put”?
 Are you remaining faithful to stay in that place, regardless of whether the times are good or bad?

 - Can you think of a time when the conditions for what you were doing were nearly perfect, but then suddenly or slowly the atmosphere changed and it became more difficult?
 What did you do when things turned more difficult?
-Did you stay put or did you relinquish your God-given place to someone else?
+Did you stay put, or did you relinquish your God-given place to someone else?

 - What about right now?
 Are you in a good season or a difficult season?
-Are you allowing yourself to be filled and refilled with the Spirit so that you have the inner strength you need to finish to a grand and glorious conclusion, regardless of what it feels like right now?
+Are you allowing yourself to be filled and refilled with the Holy Spirit so that you have the inner strength you need to finish to a grand and glorious conclusion, regardless of what things feels like right now?